luau-lang/luau/rfcs/syntax-nil-navigation-operator.md

 ## Summary

-Introduce syntax to navigate through `nil` values.
+Introduce syntax to navigate through `nil` values, or short-circuit with `nil` if it was encountered.

 ## Motivation